dschnare/mighty-mail/Readme.md

 The `width` and `gutter` properties are passed to a nested `Row` component.

-The `wrapper` property will have all its properties applied to the inner `.full-width-row-wrapper` element.
+The `wrapper` property will have all its properties applied to the inner `.full-width-row__wrapper` element.

-The `rowWrapper` property will have all its properties applied to the inner `.row-wrapper` element.
+The `rowWrapper` property will have all its properties applied to the inner `.row__wrapper` element.

 ## Content